kunalrathod596/India-AI-Hackathon-2025/README.md

 # India-AI-Hackathon-2025
 This repository hosts the Geoमंथन AI app developed for mineral targeting using RAG-based document retrieval.
 It includes Python scripts, reports, the AI model, and user manual.
 Developed for the IndiaAI Hackathon 2025 under the IndiaAI Application Development Initiative in partnership with GSI.
-Team Members/Participants are: Rathod Kunal Lalitbhai, Solomon Douglas Jala and Paul Mickey Topo
+Team Members/Participants are: Rathod Kunal Lalitbhai, Solomon Douglas Jala and Paul Mickey Toppo